CorneliusHuber/Boomingscalculator/README.md

 # BoomingsCalculator
 As I have been bored and needed to learn Java I started this as a fun little hobby project to practice a bit.
-This was December 2016.
+This was in December 2016.
 Now it is 2018 and I can actually calculate something with it.
 Well, actually I can do so since summer this year.
 This project started out in German, so I am translating it right now to English.

 Right now these features are implemented: